bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 The `onLanguage` event takes a [language identifier](https://code.visualstudio.com/docs/languages/identifiers) value.
 You can declare as many languages as you wish.

-**Popular Extensions with this Activation Event**: Most extensions in the [“Programming Languages” category](https://marketplace.visualstudio.com/search?target=VSCode&category=Programming%20Languages&sortBy=Installs) in the Visual Studio Code Marketplace have an *onLanguage* entry along with other Activation Events, [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) (5.6M installs - active for *Vue* only), [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) (4.3M installs - active for *YAML* only), [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) (1.1M installs - active for supported languages only).
+**Popular Extensions with this Activation Event**: Most extensions in the ["Programming Languages” category](https://marketplace.visualstudio.com/search?target=VSCode&category=Programming%20Languages&sortBy=Installs) in the Visual Studio Code Marketplace have an *onLanguage* entry along with other Activation Events, [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) (5.6M installs - active for *Vue* only), [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) (4.3M installs - active for *YAML* only), [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) (1.1M installs - active for supported languages only).

 ### workspaceContains event